luxysiv/Cloudflare-Gateway-Pihole/README.md

 ### Schedule
 ---
 > Due to a limited 2-month commitment from GitHub Actions, you can create and paste this code to run on Cloudflare Workers.
-Remember, GitHub Tokens generate with no expiration and all permissions.
+Notice, GitHub Tokens generate with no expiration and workflow permission.

 ```javascript
 addEventListener('scheduled', event => {